 There are two methods of paying the shareholder's income from the corporation.
 You can take your earnings out of the company by receiving a salary (management fee) or a dividend.
 If you are taking a salary, payroll taxes must be withheld and remitted by the corporation monthly on the salary you are paid.
 Your gross salary and tax withholdings are reported to you each calendar year on a T4 which you then report on your personal income tax return.
-If you take a management fee the management fee must follow normal commercial terms for payment of invoices and is usually paid to a related resident or nonresident corporation for services rendered.
-The management fees (generally paid to a related corporation) are reported on a T4A (special type of T4 described below) or on specific schedule of the T2.
+If you take a management fee the management fee must follow normal commercial terms for payment of invoices and is usually paid to a related resident or non-resident corporation) are reported on a T4A (special type of T4 described below) or on specific schedule of the T2.
 The shareholder's salary and withholdings are a deduction or expense for the corporation and the corporation is taxed on profits after these expenses.

-Because corporate tax rates are declining, it is becoming more advantageous for shareholders to take their earnings out of the company by receiving a dividend.
+In some situations, it can be more advantageous for shareholders to take their earnings out of the company by receiving a dividend.
 Dividends are reported on a T5 (see below) each calendar year.
 The corporation is taxed on its income level before distributing the dividends to the shareholders.
 If it is an individual shareholder a dividend tax credit to reflect the tax paid at the corporate level is also acknowledged.
 The dividend and dividend tax credit are each included on the T5 issued to the shareholder.
 The shareholder reports the amounts on their T5 when they file their personal income tax return.
-If it is a connected (this is a tax term for owning 10% or more) corporate shareholder the dividend is generally transferred tax free.
+If it is a connected (this is a tax term for owning 10% or more) corporate shareholder, the dividend is generally transferred tax free.
 This "free" transfer is not "free" when there is a Canadian company owned by a non-resident company.
 There is often a withholding tax on this dividend.
 The rates vary but a common rate is 5%.
 This extra 5% can make it important to really compare and contrast the results of paying salaries or management fees to non-resident owners as compared to paying them dividends.